WHusssain937/Milestone-Project-4/README.md

 This was used as the templating language for python.

 ###### [SQlite3](https://www.sqlite.org/index.html)
-This was the database used in production in Gitpod.
+This was the database used in development in Gitpod.

 ###### [PostgreSQL](https://www.postgresql.org/)
 This was the database used in deployment on Heroku.